alisha-a-khan/alisha-a-khan/README.md

 Pursuing a Bachelor's in Computer Science and a Master's in Data Science at the Illinois Institute of Technology, I've been immersed in learning the intricacies of computational techniques and data strategies.

 ## Professional Experience
-- **Machine Learning Researcher at Illinois Institute of Technology:** Here, I've worked on implementing machine learning algorithms for a mobile application.
-I've also utilized the OpenAI Python library to create event proposals that aid in decision-making processes.
+- **Software and Machine Learning Enginner:** I am designing user interfaces in Figma and developing an iOS mobile application using Flutter (Dart).
+Concurrently, I'm building the app's backend in Python, focusing on implementing a machine learning-based recommender system.
+Additionally, I am integrating the OpenAI Python library to leverage generative AI, streamlining user decisions regarding event dates, costs, and venue selections.

 - **Data Scientist Intern at MongoDB:** At MongoDB, I advocated for and influenced the modification of a machine learning model's scope.
 This experience provided me an opportunity to understand and contribute significantly to the data strategy.